A Mechanistic Analysis of Transformers for Dynamical Systems: Introduction

 Recent studies have begun to address these gaps by probing not only forecasting accuracy but also the nature of the representations learned by Transformers.
 Kantamneni, Liu, and Tegmark analyzed how a Transformer models the simple harmonic oscillator, showing that attention induces a convex, data-driven autoregressive operator with characteristic spectral limitations~\cite{kantamneni2024transformers}.
 Related concerns arise in zero-shot dynamical studies, where long-term statistics may be preserved while the internal representation remains opaque~\cite{hemmer2025true}.
 At the same time, theoretical developments have revealed close connections between causal attention mechanisms, recurrence, and state–space structure.
 Katharopoulos et al.~\cite{katharopoulos2020transformers} showed that kernelized causal self-attention admits an exact recurrent formulation with constant memory, demonstrating that autoregressive Transformers with linear attention are, in a precise sense, recurrent neural networks.
 Dao et al.~\cite{dao2024ssd} generalized this insight through their structured state-space duality framework, proving that broad classes of causal attention mechanisms are equivalent to structured state–space models and that any kernelized attention admitting efficient recurrence must correspond to a state-space realization.
 Complementarily, Sieber et al.~\cite{sieber2024dsf} introduced what they called the "Dynamical Systems Framework", which reformulates attention mechanisms, state–space models, and recurrent neural networks within a unified recursive representation, allowing principled comparisons in terms of stability, expressivity, and state expansion.

 These developments motivate interpreting Transformers used for dynamical systems modeling not merely as generic sequence-to-sequence regressors, but \textit{as data-adaptive state–space models}.
 Within this view, attention constructs and updates an implicit state from past observations, while subsequent feed-forward components approximate the local flow map governing state evolution.
-This architecture also suggests a structural analogy to a form of numerical error analysis termed "Backward Error Analysis".
-The "one-token-ahead" prediction of a Transformer naturally corresponds to the "one-timestep-ahead" prediction of a numerical initial value solver with a fixed time step~\cite{geneva2022transformers}.
-Broadly, this implies that the Transformer constructs what Backward Error Analysis terms the Inverse Modified Differential Equation (IMDE).
-The IMDE is a transformed differential equation whose numerical solution exactly matches the true trajectory's discretely observed data\cite{Zhu2023ImplementationA}.
-By training on discrete tokens, the Transformer may learn to approximate this modified dynamical system, effectively identifying a slightly perturbed governing law; when "numerically solved" by the network's forward pass, this perturbation effectively compensates for the discretization artifacts inherent in the data.
-From this perspective, the Transformer may learn a discrete-time map mathematically equivalent to a numerical integrator for a modified physical system.
-For a sufficiently accurate initial-value solver, this slightly perturbed system constitutes a good approximation of the underlying continuous flow.
+This architecture also invites a conceptual analogy with Backward Error Analysis: the "one-token-ahead" prediction of a Transformer parallels the "one-timestep-ahead" update of a numerical initial value solver with a fixed step~\cite{geneva2022transformers}, suggesting that the Transformer could, in principle, approximate what this framework terms the Inverse Modified Differential Equation (IMDE), a perturbed governing law whose discrete solution exactly matches the sampled data~\cite{Zhu2023ImplementationA}.
+In this work, we treat this correspondence as motivation rather than as a claim to be validated; our analyses instead focus on mechanisms that can be probed directly, namely attention as a constrained autoregressive operator and as an adaptive delay-embedding mechanism, and we return to the IMDE connection as a future direction in Section~\ref{sec:future_directions}.